vedenev/receptive_field_research/README.md

 #### 8. Check field size estimation for ResNet50.
 Let estimate the receptive field size for the ResNet50 and then check it by experiment.
 Let set all kernel values to 0.01.
-Biases is set to 0.
+Biases are set to 0.
 Batch norm linear coefficients to 1.0., shift to 0.
 Result:
+Output:
 ![resnet, field, heatmap](./markdown_site/field_size_vs_depth_by_forward_pass_resnet_hetamap.png)
+Output radial profile:
 ![resnet, field, profile](./markdown_site/field_size_vs_depth_by_forward_pass_resnet_profile.png)
 field radius at 0.0012 level is 59 pixels
 See script: [experiment_field_size_resnet50_by_forward_pass.py](./experiments/experiment_field_size_resnet50_by_forward_pass.py)